 Students can apply for their chosen degree programme through the.
 For further information on enrolment at Ca' Foscari as an international student please visit the .

 NB: Eligibility for enrolment at other Italian Universities students is not guaranteed.
-Students who are planning on enrolling at other Universities or Tertiary Institutions must contact the appropriate office at the Institution in question.
+Students who are planning on enrolling at other Universities or Tertiary Institutions should contact the appropriate office at the Institution in question.

 Applications for the Foundation Year are now open.